Want to build a camper van? This series of blog posts will help you do just that. In this post, we'll discuss choosing a

 - RWD vs FWD - The Sprinter van is available in AWD, factory 4x4 (or custom 4x4 by Whitefeather), and standard rear-wheel-drive.
 The Promaster is only available in front-wheel drive.
 The Transit is RWD, but can be converted after purchase by Quigley or Quadvan into a 4x4 for an additional US $12,000.

-- Fuel - The Promaster/Transit gas engines can use regular gasoline or E85, the Promaster/Transit/Sprinter diesel engines require ultra-low-sulfur diesel (ULSD) fuel, but can use B5-B20 biodiesel (though a maximum of B5 is recommended, if possible).
+- Fuel - The Promaster/Transit gas engines can use regular gasoline or E85, whereas the Promaster/Transit/Sprinter diesel engines require ultra-low-sulfur diesel (ULSD) fuel but can use B5-B20 biodiesel (though a maximum of B5 is recommended, if possible).
 Biodiesel has extra lubricity compared to ULSD fuel, but frequent use of biodiesel blends over B5 can require extra maintenance.

-- Single Rear Wheels vs Dual Rear Wheels - The Sprinter and Transit are both available with dual rear wheels in the longer-wheelbase versions, the Promaster is not.
-Dual rear wheels significantly improve high-speed highway driving and crosswind stability with a large, heavily-loaded van.
+- Single Rear Wheels vs Dual Rear Wheels - The Sprinter and Transit are both available with dual rear wheels in the longer-wheelbase versions, while the Promaster is not.
+Dual rear wheels significantly improve high-speed highway driving and crosswind stability with a large, heavily-loaded van but also have downsides such as decreased fuel economy and difficulty getting air into the inside tires.

-- Towing - The 170”WB Sprinter 3500 has the highest towing capacity, rated at 7500 lbs, and the best rear axle gear ratio for towing (4.18).
-Also, the Ford Transit XLT has quite a significant rear overhang, which could affect braking and handling, especially if towing.
+- Towing - The 170”WB Sprinter 3500 has the highest towing capacity, rated at 7500 lbs, as well as the best rear axle gear ratio for towing (4.18).
+The Ford Transit XLT has quite a significant rear overhang, which could affect braking and handling, especially if towing.

 - Fuel Mileage - The best real-world fuel mileage of the three vans is 23-24 mpg for 2014-2016 Sprinter 2500 vans with the 2.1-liter engine.
 Ford’s 2015 and 2016 Transits average around 16 mpg for the 3.5-liter engine, 15 mpg for the 3.7-liter engine, and 20 mpg for the diesel.
 The Pentastar-engined Promaster gets around 15 mpg in current use, and 22 mpg for the Ecodiesel.
 To see more real-world details on fuel mileage, check out the Fuelly Web site.